Hamartoma are benign lesions composed of various native fibrofatty tissues, but growing in a disorganized way.

 Hamartomas lack a distinctive diagnostic appearance

-These kind of features, when combined with mammogram and ultrasound images and a clinical understanding of the age and context of the women in question, should suggest a probable diagnosis of hamartoma.
+These kind of features, when combined with mammogram and ultrasound images and a clinical understanding of the age and context of the women in question, should suggest probable, and differential diagnosis of hamartoma.
 It is highly unlikely that any single diagnostic approach can confidently diagnose breast hamartoma.

 Are Hamartomas worrisome in terms of possible breast cancer?

-Breast hamartomas are benign, but, in rare instances they have been known to develop simultaneously with coincidental breast epithelial cell malignancy, within the same lesion.
-So, it is possible that the tumor may be too-quickly dismissed as just a hamartoma without full investigation.
+Breast hamartomas are benign tumors, but, in rare instances they have been known to develop simultaneously with coincidental breast epithelial cell malignancy, within the same lesion.
+So, it is possible that the malignant tumors may be too-quickly dismissed as just a hamartoma without full investigation.
 If there is a distinct ‘lump’, and if there is evidence of asymmetrical breast density on the Xray, this could suggest something more serious.

 Incidence rate and treatment of breast hamartoma